 For the school to ensure dramatic academic results, student academic progress must be measured and analyzed frequently, and action plans must then be efficiently and effectively put into place.
-Columbus Collegiate will administer all state mandated assessments and will use those results to inform the school's development over time.
-We will also implement the NWEA Measures of Academic Progress, a national, computer-adaptive assessment administered in September, December, and May to monitor student progress and to provide comparative analysis with a national cohort.
-The School Director will lead teachers in the development and review of endof-trimester exams that identify those specific skills and content knowledge students must master at discreet points in time in each subject and at each grade level.
+Columbus Collegiate will administer all state-mandated assessments and will use those results to inform the school's development over time.
+We will also implement the NWEA Measures of Academic Progress (a national, computer-adaptive assessment administered in September, December, and May) to monitor student progress and to provide comparative analysis with a national cohort.
+The school director will lead teachers in the development and review of end- oftrimester exams that identify those specific skills and content knowledge students must master at discrete points in time in each subject and at each grade level.
 The trimester exams will align with state and national standards and reflect the structure of questions used on the Ohio Achievement Assessment, with the goal of preparing our students to enter and succeed in demanding high schools.

 - Ohio Achievement Assessment (OAA): Columbus Collegiate will administer the OAA assessments in every year as required.
 Columbus Collegiate will use the OAA, a criterion-referenced assessment, to evaluate the effectiveness of the educational program as described in our Accountability Plan.
 OAA scores will be used by the state to determine that Adequate Yearly Progress (AYP) has been met across all qualified demographic groups and to determine the School Report Card rating.
 OAA scores will be used by Columbus Collegiate to determine if academic goals, set out in the Accountability Plan, have been met.
-The OAA will drive our internal assessment system, specifically informing the scope and sequence of study and the creation of internal end-of-trimester assessments.18 - Northwest Educational Association Measures of Academic Progress (NWEA MAP): Columbus Collegiate will administer the NWEA, a national adaptive test of foundational skills, in September, December, and May of each school year.
-The test administered upon enrollment will provide a benchmark score against which all future academic growth can be measured per student and per cohort.
-Ongoing test results will allow a comparative analysis on a national level.
+The OAA will drive our internal assessment system, specifically informing the scope and sequence of study and the creation of internal end-of-trimester assessments.14 - Northwest Educational Association Measures of Academic Progress (NWEA MAP): Columbus Collegiate will administer the NWEA, a national adaptive test of foundational skills, in September, December, and May of each school year.
+The test, administered upon enrollment, will provide a benchmark score against which all future academic growth can be measured per student and per cohort.
+Ongoing test results will allow a comparative analysis on a national level. - Trimester Comprehensive Exams (Comps): During summer institute, teachers at Columbus Collegiate examine the content and skills that must be mastered in each core subject at each grade level, conduct an item analysis of all assessments students must successfully master, and then divide all standards, skills, and content knowledge into three separate trimesters of study.
+Under the direction and leadership of the school director, teachers create individual trimester exams in each core subject that align with Ohio Academic Content Standards (in the future, these exams will align with the

-18 Columbus Collegiate transitioned to the Common Core standards for the 2012-2013 school year.
-As soon as there are resources available, the school will begin preparing students to take the P.A.R.C.C. assessment.
+14 Columbus Collegiate transitioned to the Common Core standards for the 2012-2013 school year.
+As soon as there are resources available, the school will begin preparing students to take the PARCC assessment.

-• Trimester Comprehensive Exams (Comps): During summer institute, teachers at Columbus Collegiate examine the content and skills that must be mastered in each core subject at each grade level, conduct an item analysis of all assessments students must successfully master, and then divide all standards, skills, and content knowledge into three separate trimesters of study.
-Under the direction and leadership of the School Director, teachers create individual trimester exams in each core subject that align with Ohio Academic Content Standards (in the future these exams will align with the Common Core Standards and the P.A.R.C.C. assessment).
+Common Core Standards and the PARCC assessment).
 Teachers then create three trimester sequences of study that guide instruction throughout the year and prepare students for these comprehensive assessments.
 Trimester Comps are administered in November, February, and May.
-To ensure rigorous exams that accurately evaluate mastery of the Ohio Academic Content Standardizing, and implementing all exams, as well as their alignment with individual learning units.
+To ensure rigorous exams that accurately evaluate mastery of the Ohio Academic Content Standards, the school director monitors the process of developing, standardizing, and implementing all exams, as well as their alignment with individual learning units.